On effective models of regular black holes inspired by higher-derivative and nonlocal gravity: Selected examples

 \section{Selected examples}

 In the previous sections we presented general results, which depended only on the asymptotic behavior of the form factor $F(z)$ of the model~\eqref{action}.
-This section aims at showing concrete examples, where the aforementioned results can be explicitly verified, and other particular features of the solutions can be discussed.
+This section aims to provide concrete examples where the results above can be explicitly verified and other particular features of the solutions discussed.
 In Sec.~\ref{Sec7.1} we present an example of nonlocal ghost-free gravity, while in Secs.~\ref{Sec7.15} and~\ref{Sec7.2} we discuss the cases of local higher-derivative gravity with simple poles.
 The general case of local higher-derivative gravity models, including degenerate poles, is considered in Sec.~\ref{Sec7.3}.
+A detailed analysis of the sixth-derivative Lee--Wick gravity is carried out in a separate publication~\cite{NosLW}.